shosaco/vistime/README.md

 ### Installation

-To install the package from CRAN (not recommended at the moment, as the devtools-version contains a lot more fixes and features):
+To install the package from CRAN:

 ```{r}
   install.packages("vistime")